When in Cuba, Save Water Drink Cuban Rum

 Let me take you for a walk in Old Havana where I explain the Cuban solution to the water scarcity.
 It is called a “Pipa.”

-If you want to learn more about Cuba and get Cuban cocktail recipes, get or gift a copy of Cubicle to Cuba.
+If you want to learn more about travel to Cuba and get Cuban cocktail recipes, get or gift a copy of Cubicle to Cuba.

 Here’s to looking up!